Backpacking 101: Planning your trip

 - Water and a way to purify it (see below)

-Before heading into the backcountry, make sure that your First Aid kit is well stocked, and check to make sure nothing's out of date.
+Before heading into the backcountry, make sure that your first aid kit is well stocked, and check to make sure nothing's out of date.
 It's also a good idea to take a Wilderness First Aid (or better yet First Responder) course so that you're prepared in case of emergency.
-Find out more about that here.

 - Small plastic trowel (for digging "catholes" where you'll do your business) and toilet paper